-2022 2021 Net deferred tax assets recognised in the consolidated statement of financial position 27,041,209 19,568,335 Net deferred tax liabilities recognised in the consolidated statement of financial position 735,168 855,690
+2023 2022 Net deferred tax assets recognised in the consolidated statement of financial position 32,590,525 27,041,209 Net deferred tax liabilities recognised in the consolidated statement of financial position 735,168

-The Group has tax losses arising in Mainland China of RMB359,715 (2021: RMB546,711) that will expire in one to five years for offsetting against future taxable profits.
+The Group had no tax losses arising in mainland China during the year (2022: RMB359,715).
 Deferred tax assets have not been recognised in respect of these losses as they have arisen in subsidiaries that have been loss-making for some time.